 - Tell me about HACC.
 What campus will you attend?
 How many students attend the college?

 - Do you have any family members or relatives in the United States?

-- If you have relatives in the United States, identify who they are, what their relationship is to you, and where they live.
+- If you have relatives in the United States, identify who they are.
+What is their relationship is to you and where they live?

 - What major do you plan on studying at HACC?
 Why did you pick this major?

 - What ties do you have in your home country that will draw you home?

 - Who is funding your education?
 How do you know this person?